I have nothing new to say. Watch me try.

 J. received their undergraduate degree in Fine Art, American and Indigenous studies at Bard College (2022) and their master’s degree from the Center for Human Rights and the Arts (2024).

-Their work has been shown at Co-Prosperity Catskill (Catskill, NY, 2022), Opalka Gallery (Albany, NY, 2022), Tender Edges Microfestival (Annandale-on-Hudson, NY, 2022), Alluvial Microfestival (Annandale-on-Hudson, 2023), Nonchalant Gallery (Catskill, NY, 2024), Momenta #015 (Ridgewood, NY, 2024), and Baba Yaga Gallery (2024).
-Immanuel J. is a 2023 Capital Arts grant recipient for their moving installation HausDown, highlighting the experiences of queer-n-Black folks facing housing insecurity in upstate NY.
+Their work has been shown at Co-Prosperity Catskill (2022), Opalka Gallery (2022), Tender Edges Microfestival (2022), Alluvial Microfestival (2023), Nonchalant Gallery (2024), Momenta NYC (2024), Baba Yaga Gallery (2024), and Dizzy TV (2025).
+Immanuel J. is also a contributing writer for the publication Culturebot (2025).
 J.’s work has been highlighted in Times Union’s 2023 “30 Artists Under 30” article.

 Contact